MailOnline/videojs-vast-vpaid/README.md

   >    }, 0);
   >}
   >```
   >As you can see the requestVASTXML function above expects a node like error-first-callback that needs to be called whenever we are ready to serve the VAST XML.
-  >If you had any error executing the request, you need to pass it as the first argument of the callback.
+  >If you had any error executing the request, you need to pass it as the first argument of the callback
-  >And if there was no error pass null as the first argument and the VAST XML string as the second argument.
+  >and if there was no error pass null as the first argument and the VAST XML string as the second argument.

 ### playAdAlways
   >Flag to indicate if we must play an ad whenever possible.
 If set to true the plugin will play an ad every time the user watches a new video or replays the actual video.